 Lets take a few test cases differentiating domain testing and functional testing for a banking domain software:

-In functional testing, the scenarios would be related to making sure there is no way of leaking the customer's privacy and data.
+Ensure privacy and data protection | 1.
+Verify that customer data is handled securely and with privacy.
+2. Verify that real customer data is not used for testing purpose.
+3. Verify the restriction on customer data based on Geographical boundry | In functional testing, the scenarios would be related to making sure there is no way of leaking the customer's privacy and data.
 For that purpose, a QA can design many test scenarios like:

-In conventional functional testing, QA will check for different combination of scenarios like boundary value check for amount, any loop hole like modifying the api request, changing the system date to make sure there is no way to transfer the amount more than its limit.
+Restriction on fund transfer | In domain testing, SME will check for whether system has feature as instructed by local government to limit the amount for online transfer on bank holidays | In conventional functional testing, QA will check for different combination of scenarios like boundary value check for amount, any loop hole like modifying the api request, changing the system date to make sure there is no way to transfer the amount more than its limit. |

 Why domain testing is Important?